Stef-van-Stipdonk/Weekly-project-repo/README.md

 Currently building one small project a week in C using minimal dependencies.
-Currently used dependencies are, SDL2 and my own baselayer base.h.
+Currently used dependencies are, SDL2, the c standard library and my own baselayer base.h.

 ## Current Project List
  - Week 01 | [Cellular automaton rule 30](https://github.com/Stef-van-Stipdonk/cellular-automaton-rule-30) | Finished 2024-03-16